shamangary/SSR-Net/README.md

 cd ./demo
 KERAS_BACKEND=tensorflow CUDA_VISIBLE_DEVICES='' python TYY_demo_mtcnn.py TGOP.mp4
 ```
 + Note: You may choose different pre-trained models.
-However, the morph2 dataset is much more smaller than IMDB and WIKI, the pre-trained models from morph2 may perform badly on in-the-wild images.
+However, the morph2 dataset is under a well controlled enviroment and it is much more smaller than IMDB and WIKI, the pre-trained models from morph2 may perform badly on in-the-wild images.
 Therefore, IMDB or WIKI pre-trained models are recommended for in-the-wild images or video demo.